koenrane/KR-new-site/content/Gradient routing.md

   return x
 ```

-Code: The user specifies the `gradient_masks` corresponding to each batch of data x.
+Code: The user specifies the `gradient_masks` corresponding to each batch of data `x`.

 Note: We say “route X to Y” to mean “limit gradient updates on data X to region Y of the network.”

 # Results

-## MNIST encoding splitting
+## MNIST latent space splitting

 We train an MLP-based autoencoder to encode images of handwritten digits into vectors with 32 elements, then decode them back into full images.
-Our goal is to “split” the encoding so that half of it corresponds to one subset of digits, and the other half corresponds to others, such that it is _not possible_ to decode digits from the “wrong” half.
-This task is difficult: an autoencoder trained only on a subset of digits learns an encoding from which other digits can be decoded accurately (a form of zero-shot generalization).
-It is a non-linear kind of [concept erasure](https://arxiv.org/abs/2306.03819).
+Our goal is to “split” the latent space so that half of it corresponds to one subset of digits, and the other half corresponds to others, such that it is _not possible_ to decode digits from the “wrong” half.
+This task is difficult: an autoencoder trained only on a subset of digits learns a latent space from which other digits can be decoded accurately (a form of zero-shot generalization).
+The task is a non-linear kind of [concept erasure](https://arxiv.org/abs/2306.03819).

-To achieve splitting, we route digits 0-4 through the top half of the encoding and digits 5-9 through the bottom half of the encoding.
-We apply L1 regularization to the encoding to encourage specialization.
-The result: An encoding which represents 0-4 in the bottom dimensions and 5-9 in the top dimensions!
+To achieve splitting, we route digits 0-4 through the top half of the latent space and digits 5-9 through the bottom half.
+We apply L1 regularization to the encoded vector to encourage specialization.
+The result: a latent space which represents 0-4 in the bottom dimensions and 5-9 in the top dimensions!

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdsUEQRZMifnyrvZBVjOK3b-j5cPl58QdhDQoXiKwyVLQrcx0YiYnQNfIKUizxnGl3zbQdL4qvUzwTRVq6wLM3u_EKVsRVROAzmp4AAoLzPNhhzaSd3DXI7TfptuYHymXJrqHJxRA?key=bNPKKawRSzqSRD_gdz-fuw)

-Figure: The “Certificate” is a decoder which was trained on all digits in order to reconstruct images using only the bottom half of the encoding.
-Inability to learn to reconstruct 0-4 certifies that the requisite information is not contained in the encoding in an easily extractable way.
+Figure: The “Certificate” is a decoder which was trained on all digits in order to reconstruct images using only the bottom half of the latent space.
+Inability to learn to reconstruct 0-4 certifies that the requisite information is not contained in the latent space in an easily extractable way.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfwm10wwci9vQeqyUdPPcVhq0Aupbl3sHltWkK-r5iW8eA7G00yIR1_KgtQPg0ayWSH5rLlZD07pL_Nlqa-2I_lH7UX-a4UIKWIsCqiTxMGMnaSqBTtdd7SkIFmWLjyI8gCjJCV1g?key=bNPKKawRSzqSRD_gdz-fuw)